crytic/building-secure-contracts/development-guidelines/guidelines.md

 ### Inheritance

-- **Keep inheritance manageable.** Though inheritance can help divide logic, minimize the depth and width of the inheritance tree.
+- **Keep inheritance manageable.** Though inheritance can help divide logic you should aim to minimize the depth and width of the inheritance tree.
 - **Use Slither’s [inheritance printer](https://github.com/crytic/slither/wiki/Printer-documentation#inheritance-graph) to check contract hierarchies.** The inheritance printer can help review the hierarchy size.

 ### Events